 Fly now, butterfly – out into the blue.

-In my whole life I had never achieved growth as fast as when I stopped trying to do it myself, and submitted to how the universe thought best to do it.
+In my whole life I had never achieved growth as fast as when I stopped presuming I knew how to do it, and let the universe guide me instead.

 As we made our way back up the trail, we suddenly came upon a celebratory rush of white butterflies.
 And among them, just a single one – a butterfly with wings of blue.